EOSIO/eosio-webauthn-example-app/README.md

 ### Prerequisites
 - Install Docker
+- Install Docker Compose (included with Docker for Desktop on Mac)
 - Install HAProxy
    - On Mac: `brew install haproxy`
    - On Ubuntu: `apt-get install haproxy=1.8.\*`